Halloween cocktail thumbnail

 Spooky Halloween Spirits

 Cocktails are an easy way to bring a unique and fun twist to any party.
-When creating themed cocktails, I sometimes find it helpful to stick to a classic recipe and tweak one ingredient or the garnish to make it appropriate for the celebration or event.
+When creating Halloween cocktails, I sometimes find it helpful to stick to a classic recipe and tweak one ingredient or the garnish to make it appropriate for the celebration or event.

 Halloween cocktails with macarons and roses

-For this first cocktail, the Vampire’s Kiss, the base is a lemon martini.
+For this first Halloween cocktail, the Vampire’s Kiss, the base is a lemon martini.
 This classic cocktail is a go-to for many.
 Plus, it’s a refreshing sip.
 One important thing to remember when serving martinis is the importance of top-shelf ingredients.
 Since there’s no mixer, the liquors are the star of the show, so you want to use the best possible.

 Now, for a spooky twist, I rimmed my martini glass with red gel frosting.
 With two small red drips down the glass, it looks like it could be Count Dracula’s cocktail.